yffei/MAST30034_2021_s2_project_1/README.md

 - `preprocessed_data`: Contains all the preprocessed data files.
 You may add this folder to `.gitignore` if your files are too large, but your script should automaticaally generate files here given the correct dataset in `raw_data`.
 - `plots`: Output and save all your figures here.
 - `code`: Keep all notebooks and scripts in this folder.
 Ensure that you have notebooks for each _stage_ of code.
 Here's an example:
-    - Notebook 1 for "Extracting Data" and "Installing Packages".

     - Notebook 1 for "Extracting Data","Installing Packages","Preprocessing" and/or "Exploratory Data Analysis".
     - Notebook 2 for "Analysis and Visualisation".
     - Notebook 3 for "Statistical Modelling".